RobertsLab/resources/student_review.md

-# Graduate Student Annual Academic Review
+# Graduate Student & Advisor Annual Review

 School of Aquatic and Fishery Sciences

 # Purpose and Scope

-The purpose of this form is to provide guidelines for annual review meetings with graduate students, and to harmonize the system across different faculty.
-The first two forms mainly serve to facilitate communication between student and advisor and can be adjusted to the needs of specific research groups.
-They should be made available to the committee for its annual meeting and kept on file by the advisor of the student.
+The purpose of these form (3) is to provide guidelines for annual meetings between graduate students and their academic advisors, and to harmonize the system across different faculty.
+The first two forms (Student & Advisor Annual Review) mainly serve to facilitate communication between student and advisor and can be adjusted to the needs of specific research groups.
+They should be made available to the student's committee for its annual meeting and kept on file by the advisor of the student.
 The third and final form is filled in by the committee and will be included in the student&#39;s file held at SAFS.

-These annual review should consist of three steps (with a form each):
+These **annual** check-ins should consist of three steps:

-1. Written annual report and self-evaluation by the student
+1. Independent reports
+  - Student and Advisor both complete Annual Reports independently, then exchange
-2. Student advisor meeting
+2. Student / Advisor meeting
-  1. Discussion of that self-evaluation
-  2. Evaluation of the student&#39;s progress by advisor
+  - Meet to discuss independent reports
-  3. Definition of specific goals for the next academic year
+  - Define specific goals for the next academic year
+  - After meeting, distribute both reports to Committee
-3. Committee meeting to revise or approve those goals
+3. Committee meeting
+  - Meet to discuss independent reports
+  - Revise and/or approve goals for next academic year
+  - Commitee discusses and completes Annual Committee Meeting Report, and sends to Student for response.
+  - Advisor files completed Committee Report with SAFS.

 ---

-# 1. Annual Report and Self Evaluation Form
+# 1. Annual Student Report
+_To be completed by the student independently_

-## A. Prior Goals and Objectives
+## A. Coursework completion

-What were your goals for last year?

-Which goals were met, which have not?

-## B. Professional Accomplishments

-Very briefly summarize your research activities from the past year.

-List peer reviewed publications, oral, and poster presentations.

-List outreach, service, and professional development activities.
+List courses completed last year

-## C. Degree Progress
+## B. Degree Progress

 What is your progress relative to program milestones (including class requirements and exams completed, if applicable)?